genfuru011/Salvia/docs/en/REFERENCE.md

 Salvia relies on standard Rails routing and controllers.

-### The `Salvia::SSR.render_page` Method
+### The `salvia_page` Helper

-To render a Salvia Page from a Rails controller, use the `Salvia::SSR.render_page` method.
+To render a Salvia Page from a Rails controller, use the `salvia_page` helper method.
 This is the recommended approach for Full Page SSR.

 ```ruby
 # app/controllers/posts_controller.rb